 Leonard Cohen, The Favourite Game

 The basic problem is that biology is a use-it-or-lose-it business.
 Everything in the human body works on feedback.
 Nothing works (or heals) without stimulus.
-For example, a fascinating 2007 study showed that tendons are harmed by both over and under use.4 Tissue can literally die without stimulation.
+Tissue can literally die without stimulation.
 A bed sore is a rotting patch of stagnant tissue, and it’s a real and serious problem for anyone who actually can’t move.
-This is how Christopher Reeve died in 2004: an infected bed sore.
+(This is how Christopher Reeve died in 2004: an infected bed sore.)
+Simply failing to move isn’t much better.

-So what about when you can move, but just don’t move much?
-Many chair-bound workers are basically suffering from sub-clinical bed sores.
-Your muscles start to scream for the physical and neurological stimulation they need to survive and thrive, and you only move just enough and just in time to stop tissue from actually starting to become necrotic (dead).5 But they certainly get “sick,” especially in the shoulders, back and hips — which tend to remain relatively immobile even when we get up and go to the water cooler.
+Chair-bound workers are essentially suffering from sub-clinical bed sores: muscles start to howl for the physical and neurological stimulation they need to survive and thrive, but we only move just enough and just in time to stop tissue from actually starting to become necrotic (dead).7 But they certainly get “sick,” especially in the shoulders, back and hips — which tend to remain relatively immobile even when we get up and go to the water cooler.

-Research has shown that chronic inactivity causes marked degeneration of virtually every measure of physical fitness,6 such as relatively obvious problems like the degeneration of reflexes,7 and interesting examples like reducing the tendon rot from disuse mentioned above.
+Research has shown that chronic inactivity causes marked degeneration of virtually every measure of physical fitness,89 such as relatively obvious problems like the degeneration of reflexes,10 interesting examples like reducing the tendon rot from disuse mentioned above, and — ack! — vulnerability to chronic pain.11

 It’s a bit like smoking.
 Smoking is bad for you even if you get lots of exercise.
 So is sitting too much.